kozalosev/klocmod/README.md

 [![Documentation Status](https://readthedocs.org/projects/klocmod/badge/?version=latest)](https://klocmod.readthedocs.io/en/latest/?badge=latest)

 This module provides a very simple, suboptimal way for localizing your scripts, bots or applications.
-The advantage is its simplicity: to supply some sets of different string literals for different languages, you just need a simple JSON or INI file (or even a dict) fed to the library.
+The advantage is its simplicity: to supply some sets of different string literals for different languages, you just need a simple JSON, YAML or INI file (or even a dict) fed to the library.
 After that, the only thing you should take care of is to get an instance of the dictionary for a specific language and extract messages from it by key values.

 All you mostly want is the `LocalizationsContainer` class.
 In particular, its static method `LocalizationsContainer.from_file()` that reads a localization file and returns an instance of the factory.
 The factory